Tate Duality In Positive Dimension Over Function Fields: Duality between and

-where the maps in the bottom row come from the fact that all of the maps in the ``undualized'' exact sequence are continuous by Proposition \ref{topcohombasics}(v).
+In the commutative diagram (\ref{proofH^2(G^)dualityalmosttorisequence1}) below, the top row comes from Proposition \ref{hatisexact} and the maps in the bottom row come from the fact that all of the maps in the ``undualized'' exact sequence are continuous by Proposition \ref{topcohombasics}(v).
+The map from ${\rm{H}}^1(k, A)^D$ is well-defined because ${\rm{H}}^1(k, A)^D = \Hom_{\rm{cts}}(A, \Q/\Z)$ by Lemma \ref{H^1finiteexponent}.
 We claim that the indicated maps are isomorphisms and that the bottom row is exact at ${\rm{H}}^1(k, A)^D$ and $\Hom_{{\rm{cts}}}(G(k), \Q/\Z)$.
-A diagram chase would then give the (algebraic) isomorphism property for the middle vertical map, establishing Proposition \ref{H^2(G^)altori} for $G$.
+A diagram chase would then give the (algebraic) isomorphism property for the middle vertical map, establishing Theorem \ref{H^2(G^)altori} for $G$.

-The second and fifth vertical arrows in (\ref{proofH^2(G^)dualityalmosttorisequence1}) are (topological) isomorphisms by local duality for finite commutative $k$-group schemes.
+The second and the fifth vertical arrows in (\ref{proofH^2(G^)dualityalmosttorisequence1}) are (topological) isomorphisms by local duality for finite commutative $k$-group schemes.
 The fourth is an algebraic (perhaps not topological) isomorphism by local duality for finite commutative $k$-group schemes and Lemma \ref{H^2(G^)dualityspecialtori}.
-Finally, the first vertical arrow is an isomorphism by Lemma \ref{H^1localdualityalmosttori}.
+The first vertical arrow is an isomorphism by Lemma \ref{H^1localdualityalmosttori}.
+Finally, the bottom row is exact at ${\rm{H}}^1(k, A)^D$ and $\Hom_{{\rm{cts}}}(G(k), \Q/\Z)$ by Lemma \ref{dualstillexact}.
+This completes the proof of the proposition for almost-tori.